balaji-techascend/career-roadmap/roadmap.md

 A short statement that summarizes your current stance.

+This sentence should make tradeoffs explicit and help you decide what *does not* belong on your plate this year.

 - “Over the next year, I am primarily optimizing for … while intentionally deprioritizing …”

 ### Change Triggers

 Concrete signals that would cause you to revisit your direction.

+Select the **1–2 most meaningful signals per category**.
+More than that reduces clarity.

 - Org-level trigger:
   - …